The Anatomy of Melancholy: Publication

 Burton was an obsessive editor of his own work, and published five revised and expanded editions of The Anatomy of Melancholy during his lifetime.
 The first edition was a single quarto volume nearly 900 pages long; subsequent editions were even longer.

 It has often been out of print, particularly between 1676 and 1800.
 Because no original manuscript of Anatomy has survived, later reprints have drawn more or less faithfully from the editions published during Burton's life.

 Early editions have entered the public domain, with several available from online sources such as Project Gutenberg.
-In recent decades, increased interest in the book, combined with its public domain status, has resulted in new print editions, most recently a 2001 reprinting of the 1932 edition by The New York Review of Books under its NYRB Classics imprint (ISBN 0-940322-66-8) and a new edition in 2023 under the Penguin Classics imprint, edited by Angus Gowland (ISBN 978-0-141192-28-4).
+In recent decades, increased interest in the book, combined with its public domain status, has resulted in new print editions, most recently in 2021 under the Penguin Classics imprint, edited by Angus Gowland (ISBN 978-0-241-53375-8), and before that, a 2001 reprinting of the 1932 Everyman's Library edition by The New York Review of Books under its NYRB Classics imprint (ISBN 0-940322-66-8).

 Legacy and influence

 Medical historian Roy Porter called The Anatomy of Melancholy "that omniumgatherum of anecdotes of insanity whose burden was that mankind — including the author himself — was quite out of its mind."
 Despite its origins as a medical treatise, studies of Anatomy over the last 400 years have almost entirely focused on its value as literature.
 Burton's numerous anecdotes, which tackle melancholy with both sobriety and humour, as well as the overarching influence of his personal sadness on the book, are often cited as making Anatomy his "one truly great work".

-In the 18th and 19th centuries, melancholy became somewhat fashionable for the upper classes — owing in part to the popularity of works like The Sorrows of Young Werther by Johann Wolfgang von Goethe, the Gothic genre, and Romanticism.
+In the 18th and 19th centuries, melancholy became somewhat fashionable for the upper classes – owing in part to the popularity of works like The Sorrows of Young Werther by Johann Wolfgang von Goethe, the Gothic genre, and Romanticism.
 This so-called "Age of Melancholy" resulted in a rediscovery of Burton's Anatomy, which had seen a dwindling audience over the previous century and had been out of print since 1676.
-Charles Lamb's push for a 9th edition in 1800 revitalized interest in the book and it became a "literary phenomenon".
+Charles Lamb's push for a 9th edition in 1800 revitalised interest in the book, and it became a "literary phenomenon".

 Samuel Taylor Coleridge regularly annotated his copy of Anatomy.
 William Wordsworth, Robert Southey, William Green, and Herman Melville were all known to own the book.

 Figures like O. Henry, Anthony Powell, Northrop Frye, and Cy Twombly cite Anatomy as influential in their own work.
 Jorge Luis Borges used a line from Burton as an epigraph to his story "The Library of Babel", and Washington Irving quotes from it on the title page of The Sketch Book.
 Holbrook Jackson based the style and presentation of his Anatomy of Bibliomania on The Anatomy of Melancholy.
 The book "lurks behind the writing" of Samuel Beckett's novel Murphy, and Jacques Barzun believed it predicted 20th-century psychiatry.